cncf/tag-contributor-strategy/website/content/contributors/getting-started.md

 The community is not just a group of people working on a project but rather a living and breathing entity that expects respectful and courteous behavior from its members.
 It's crucial to be aware of cultural differences and to embrace the genuine spirit of community-based consideration for others.
 This means being patient, empathetic, helpful, and striving to create an environment where everyone feels valued and supported.

 At the same time, it's important to maintain a level of professional conduct to ensure that contributors don't inadvertently self-sabotage.
-This includes following the project's code of conduct, adhering to coding standards, and contributing code that is well-tested and documented. ie. The [CNCF Community Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md)
+This includes following the project's code of conduct, adhering to coding standards, and contributing well-tested and documented code (note the [CNCF Community Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md)).
 It's also important to be open to feedback and criticism, and to work collaboratively with other members of the community to improve the project.
 People of all skill levels work hand-in-hand to improve their projects.

 ### Choose a Project